PlasmaDiffusion/Toy-Car-Collectables/backend/db-notes.md

 | Connection | Standard PostgreSQL + `?sslmode=require` |
 | Extras | Branching (great for staging/dev environments) |

 **Verdict:** Neon's free tier doesn't pause, which gives it an edge over Supabase free for production.
 But the cold-start latency on first request can be noticeable.
-A good second choice.

 ---